SaifSagor/HackerRank-and-HackerEarth/README.md

-# HackerRank
+# HackerRank and HackerEarth
-Solved Problems of HackerRank Online Judge
+Solved Problems of HackerRank and HackerEarth Online Judge